ABOUT THE PROJECT

 This page is dedicated to the user interface design of Meadow, the design and content platform for growing businesses and causes.
 I co-founded Meadow to empower teams to create and edit professionally branded day-to-day marketing tools 24/7, without the need for a designer.

 I believe in the power of user experience (ux) design to deliver purposeful user interface (ui) design.
 Lay great foundations for your building and your beautiful paints and plants will add spark and glamour to a well-built project.
 Just like a grand design, a well built website will have gone through an architectural process, defining problems, goals and behaviours.
 Get the foundations right, and the beauty of design will follow.
 More on the Meadow ux story here.
+Please note the current website has changed since my last edits.
+My latest version can be seen on this page below.

 UX, UI & product design